clay-curry/clay-curry/README.md

 ## Hi there 👋

 Greetings!
-I am a budding software engineer interested in tooling, UI design, code refactoring, module bundlers, and functional programming.
+I am a budding software engineer passionate about tooling in all matters involving scale.

 > are you recruiting? [let's talk](mailto:me@claycurry.com)!